palatinuse/LogitechHungarianLayoutMac/README.md

 ## Usage:

 Install [Karabiner](https://pqrs.org/osx/karabiner), and follow instructions on [How to add your own settings] (https://pqrs.org/osx/karabiner/document.html.en#privatexml).

+Depending on how you mapped the AltGr key in your system preferneces there are two options:
+* AltGr is mapped to Command - in this case I consider the right control key to activate level 3 characters.
+* AltGr is mapped to Option - in this case I consider the right alt (AltGr) key to activate level 3 characters.

-Overwrite the private.xml file with the one in this [repository](private.xml).
+Overwrite the private.xml file with the one in this repository.
 Enjoy!